-Employsure believes the way in which leaders conducts themselves has a direct effect on staff and subsequently, a business’s productivity.
+The way that leaders conduct themselves has a direct effect on employees and subsequently, a business’s productivity.
 Staff who work under a poor leader may feel discouraged and unappreciated, which in turn can damage company culture and make it seem an undesirable place to work.

 Research has shown that a leader who is knowledgeable about the individuals who make up their team are the most effective in building teams who work productively together and have high employee motivation.

 So what leadership styles negatively impact a working environment?